louis-ver/sent/README.md

 This differs from the other protocol messages, which are sent through TCP for reliability reasons.

 ### Joining
 When the application is launched, a `JOIN` message is broadcast to all other clients on the network.
-The format of a `JOIN` message is as follows:

 ```
 {"type": "JOIN",